3L0C/mpvSockets-smpv/README.md

 # mpvSockets
-By default this script will create one sockets per mpv instance (with the instance's process **ID** (PID), (**unique**)), instead of one socket for the last started instance.
+By default this script will create one socket per mpv instance (with the instance's process **ID** (PID), (**unique**)), instead of one socket for the last started instance.